bytebl33d/bytebl33d.github.io/writeups/HackTheBox/Machines/vintage.md

 ![](/assets/images/writeups/vintage/BH-FS01.png)

 ### ReadGMSAPassword Abuse
-There are several methods we can use to read this password, but the easiest method is to use `BloodyAD.py`.
+There are several methods we can use to read this password, but the easiest method is to use `BloodyAD`.
 Again we need to do our authentication over Kerberos by using the TGT of `FS01$`.

 ```console
 $ bloodyAD -k ccache=FS01$.ccache --host dc01.vintage.htb -d "VINTAGE.HTB" --dc-ip 10.10.11.45 get object 'GMSA01$' --attr msDS-ManagedPassword